gangof1/techtest/README.md

 - Method: GET
 - URL: [Base URL] /api/orders
 - Description: Retrieves a list of orders with pagination and filtering options
-- Response: JSON array of paginated orders with total count and links for next/prev pages
+- Response: JSON object of paginated orders with total count and links for next/prev pages
 - Response (on failure): JSON reporting error code and message

 ## Query Parameters